 Born in Montréal, Marie Goyette studied the piano in Montréal and London.
 After residing in Europe, she moved to Berlin in 1989.
 Inspired by the city's lively and unorthodox art scene, she started a second career and expand her activities from traditional concerts to the fields of performance and radio art.
 In the early 90’s Jan van Toorn saw her perform with Michael Waisvisz at Apollohuis (Eindhoven, The Netherlands) and asked her for a publication on his label, Slowscan Records.
 Then the master tape got lost in his archive to be rediscovered 30 years later.
 It turned out it was the only surviving source of these electronic pieces capturing a short experimental rush from 1989-1991.

 Later Goyette spent several months at STEIM in Amsterdam and produced radio plays such as 'Transatlantique' (1993), worked on theatre projects and directed her own works.
 She collaborated with various artists like Christian Boltanski, Dagmar Krause, Chris Cutler and Heiner Goebbels.
 She’s happy we found her message in a bottle and I’m more than happy she agreed to have this tape published after all, as a document of an artist trying to redefine her voice in a restless city.

 Limited edition of 50 copies.
 Comes in a silkscreened box with a booklet and a plastic bag containing 3 pieces of broken glass, a piece of wire and a signed card.

-Contagious Orgasm - Products Unconscious MC (SOLD OUT)
+Contagious Orgasm - Products Unconscious CS (SOLD OUT)